James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 ## Writing our relocatable code
 The Organiser II's operating system is very clever for its time — it allows you to have more than one application loaded into memory at once; up to three, in fact (corresponding to the two datapack slots, and the top slot connector, which acts as a special datapack slot).

-To achieve this, the operating system may load applications _anywhere_ into memory, depending on what other applications are loaded.
+To achieve this, the operating system may load applications _anywhere_ into memory, depending on the model of Organiser II, and what other devices/applications are loaded.
 However, application code must be designed to allow the operating system to modify it so that all the absolute addresses can be 'fixed up' to reference data in wherever the application is loaded.
 This is achieved using Psion's relocatable format.

 The actual magic happens when we get to `.OVER root`: this defines an _overlay_, called `root`.
-In practice, `.OVER` outputs some extra metadata that tells the Organiser II's operating system which bytes in the machine code to modify in order to ensure that all the addresses are 'fixed up' after the code is loaded from the datapack into RAM.
-An _overlay_ is essentially a single unit of code that is relocatable.
+In practice, `.OVER` outputs [some extra metadata](https://www.jaapsch.net/psion/tech11.htm#p11.1.2) that tells the Organiser II's operating system which bytes in the machine code to modify in order to ensure that all the addresses are 'fixed up' after the code is loaded from the datapack into RAM.
+An _overlay_ is essentially a single unit of code that is meant to be relocatable.

 This is where the `.ORG` line from earlier comes in — the offset in use is sufficiently large (`$241B`) to ensure that all machine code instructions use addresses that are two bytes long, and thus are easily modifiable by the operating system.